You are not sharing with anyone

 Staircasing is a property transaction, and as such it typically involves lenders and solicitors.
 Whenever lawyers or banks are involved you know you can expect paperwork and processes which require time and money.

 To add to it, when you staircase you need to source your own independent RICS valuation and Housing Association also often charge admin fees for their time.
-Typically it costs around £2,000-£3,000 to staircase and it takes around 2-3 months.
+Typically it costs around £2,000 to staircase and it takes around 2-3 months.
 So make sure you factor that in!
+Here is a full breakdown of the costs.

 At Stairpay we automate some of the processes involved in staircasing, meaning we can make it happen quicker.
 We also try to negotiate you the best deals in advance with our partners so we could save you some time and money.